docs / integration / ci-cd

 HF_TOKEN: ${{ secrets.HF_TOKEN }}

-- name: Commit and push traces
+- name: Stage traces

 env: